MadLadSquad/MadLadSquadSite/monthly-newsletter/2023/September.md

 ### UntitledI18N 1.0
 We plan on releasing the 1.0 release of the UntitledI18N library this month.
-It will mainly deal with translating strings in our applications, however more features could be added in further releases.
+It will mainly deal with translating strings in our applications; however, more features could be added in further releases.

 The library will be integrated into the web module of the [UVKBuildTool](https://github.com/MadLadSquad/UVKBuildTool), which will enable us to easily generate translations of our websites.